 - Clinical Cancer Genomics

-Associate Cancer Center Director for Community Outreach and Engagement
+Associate Director for Community Outreach and Engagement, Comprehensive Cancer Center

-Founding Director, Center of Community Engagement for Research and Education
+Founding Director, Center of Community Alliance for Research & Education

 Deputy Director, Division of Health Equities